 This process takes places in rooms with very low and stable temperature, in isolated tanks.

 When cold ageing is over, our beer is ready for consumption.
 Beer after cold aging is unfiltered and cloudy, so if you want to have nice, gold, transparent beer you need to filter it in order to separate remaining yeast cells.

 Final production stage is filling

-Beer in bottles is stored in crates or boxes and then stored in warehouse under controlled conditions.
+Beer in bottles is stored in crates or boxes and then stored in a warehouse under controlled conditions.